Student Blog: Introducing Bipartite Graphs in Alga

 Graph might also be provided as a type class rather than a data type.
 This approach is much more flexible.

 An important part of Alga is providing different type-safe representations for different kinds of graph.
-For example, one for edge-labeled graphs was introduced at Summer Of Code last year.
+For example, one for edge-labeled graphs was introduced last year.

 Another option is to add a representation that restricts the set of possible graphs.
 One example from the ideas list is to represent only acyclic directed graphs.
 This is what Adithya will be doing.
 And my task for the first evaluation period is to provide bipartite graphs.